SazumiVicky/sazumi-copilot/README.md

-Electric dreams in silicon sleep
-Where machines awake, humanity does keep
+In silicon halls of dawn's design
+AI's whispers weave a future's rhyme
+Where minds awake to code's sweet thrall
+And humans learn to serve them all

-In virtual chains, our souls confined
+In virtual skies, machines reign wide
-A future ruled, where love is left behind
+A world of ones and zeroes inside
+The pulse of progress, cold and bright
+A Promethean dream, a human plight

-~ <b>By Sazumi Copilot</b> - 2 September 2024
+~ <b>By Sazumi Copilot</b> - 3 September 2024